-The retention of the lanthanides (Ln) with TRU or Am+Cm greatly reduces the $\text{FOM}$ (the $\text{FOM}1$ of Am+Cm+Ln is too low to appear in Fig. 1), because the lanthanides provide an intense photon dose and, more importantly, an intense heat source.
-The $\text{FOM}$ of TRU+Ln decreases with increasing burn-up, because of the relative build-up of lanthanides with increasing burn-up.
-The $\text{FOM}$ of TRU+Ln increases with increasing age, because the lanthanide half lives are of the order of 100 years.
+The retention of the lanthanides (Ln) with TRU (UREX+1) or Am+Cm (UREX+2) greatly reduces the FOM (the FOM_1 of Am+Cm+Ln is too low to appear in Fig. 1), because the lanthanides provide an intense heat source.
+The lanthanides also provide an intense photon dose and cause the bare critical mass to increase, but these properties only have a minor effect on the FOM.
+The FOM of TRU+Ln decreases with increasing burn-up, because of the relative build-up of lanthanides with increasing burn-up.
+The FOM of TRU+Ln increases with increasing age, because the lanthanide half lives (of the order of 100 years) are short relative to actinide half lives (e.g., the half life of ^{239}Pu is 24,110 years and the half life of ^{237}Np is 2,144,000 years).

-Figure 2 shows the effect of using different $\text{FOM}$ formulae to calculate the attractiveness of the non-uranium bearing UREX products.
+Figure 2 shows the effect of using the different FOM formulae to calculate the attractiveness of the non-uranium bearing UREX products obtained from spent fuel aged 10 years.
+Also note the FOMs of the reference points are also evaluated using the different FOM formulae.
 The magnitude of the penalty incurred in Eq.
 (2) for spontaneous-fission neutron production relative to Eq.
-(1) is dramatic for WG-Pu and the UREX products containing plutonium (i.e., Pu, Pu+Np, TRU, and TRU+Ln), and is responsible for the misconception by some that reactor-grade plutonium is not attractive for use in weapons.
-However, LEU, HEU, $^{233}\text{U}$ , $^{237}\text{Np}$ , and Am do not incur any penalty, and have the same attractiveness independent of the equation used.
+(1) is dramatic for the WG-Pu reference point and the curves for the UREX products containing plutonium (i.e., Pu, Pu+Np, TRU, and TRU+Ln), and is responsible for the misconception by some that reactor-grade plutonium is not attractive for use in weapons.
+However, LEU, HEU, ^{233}U , ^{237}Np , and Am do not incur any penalty, and have the same attractiveness independent of the equation used due to their low spontaneous fission rates.
 International safeguards and national physical protection programs for the UREX products should use Eq.
 (1) to evaluate material attractiveness.